 Prerequisite: must be a Theology student.
-BIBL101, BIBL104; BIBL 249 or BIBL349.

 THEO478.
 Advanced Theology Seminar (3)

 This course introduces students to some of the current research and trends in the fields of biblical and theological studies by teaching students how to critically read, interpret and critique journal articles in these respective disciplines.